-How to visit Kandovan, Iran and other things to do in Tabriz
+How to visit Kandovan in Iran and other things to do in Tabriz

-Many of us have heard of Cappadocia in Turkey, but few know of Kandovan, Iran, a similar, though smaller village, with far less tourists and less fuss compared to the insta-popular Cappadocia.
-Indeed, we were not aware that troglodyte villages were part of the Persian Empire at all, before actually exploring the area of Kandovan, Iran, during our time in Tabriz.
+Many of us have heard of Cappadocia in Turkey, but few know of Kandovan in Iran, a similar, though smaller village, with far less tourists and less fuss compared to the insta-popular Cappadocia.
+Indeed, we were not aware that troglodyte villages were part of the Persian Empire at all, before actually exploring the area of Kandovan, in Iran, during our time in Tabriz.

-We soon discovered that cave-dwellers are very much still alive in Kandovan, Iran, who continue to live within this unusual cluster of rocks.
+We soon discovered that cave-dwellers are very much still alive in Kandovan in Iran, who continue to live within this unusual cluster of rocks.

 Having trouble booking flights to the Tehran?
 Choose Kiwi!

 Get your Iran Visa conveniently online with 1st Quest.